Menu

 How Do I Clean Patio Doors?

-Winter is a time of year when dirt and condensation can quickly accumulate on your glass.
+During the winter months, dirt and condensation can quickly accumulate on your glass.
 For this reason, it’s a good idea to give it the once over on the inside and outside.
-You might do this with an acidic substance like vinegar and some scrunched-up newspaper.
+Use an acidic substance like vinegar and some scrunched-up newspaper.
 You can get ready-mixed window cleaner too, which does the job quickly and easily.

 Preparing your patio doors for winter needn’t be an enormous job – especially if you do a little bit every year rather than allowing the door to deteriorate and thereby giving yourself a mountain to climb.